CSI (franchise): Games

 The CSI franchise has spawned 12 computer games published by Ubisoft across the three shows.
 Nine for CSI: Crime Scene Investigation: CSI: Crime Scene Investigation–2003, CSI: Dark Motives–2004, CSI: 3 Dimensions of Murder–2006, CSI: Hard Evidence–2007, CSI: Deadly Intent–2009, CSI: Fatal Conspiracy–2010, CSI: Unsolved–2010, CSI: Crime City–2010, and CSI: Hidden Crimes–2014.
 Two for CSI: Miami: CSI: Miami–2004 and CSI: Miami – Heat Wave–2012.
 One for CSI: NY: CSI: NY – The Game–2008.

 Gameloft has also published a series of mobile games based on the CSI series including CSI: The Mobile Game (Vegas) and CSI: Miami.

 In addition, several board games and puzzles based on all three series have seen release, all published by Canadian game manufacturer Specialty Board Games, Inc. In 2011, the CSI Board Game was released by another Canadian company, GDC–GameDevCo Ltd. It is the first game to include all three CSI shows.

 A pinball game machine called CSI: Crime Scene Investigation was released in 2008.

 Exhibition

 Chicago's Museum of Science & Industry opened an exhibit in CSI's honor on May 25, 2007 called: "CSI: The Experience".
 In October 2011 it was at Discovery Times Square in New York City.
-There is also a game on the website where you are trained in forensic biology, weapons and tool mark analyses, toxicology and the autopsy.
+There is also a game on the website where players are trained in forensic biology, weapons and tool mark analyses, toxicology and the autopsy.